kamilburda/gimp-export-layers/TRANSLATIONS.md

    The old .po file is preserved and has the `.po.old` file extension.

 2. Open the .po file in a text editor and update the translated strings.
-   In case the plug-in was updated, translation update is necessary if:
+   Make sure to check for:
-   * new strings were defined in the .pot file,
+   * new strings,
-   * existing strings in the .pot file were modified and thus the translated strings may no longer be up-to-date.
+   * existing strings that were updated in the plug-in.
-     These strings have a so-called "fuzzy" translation.
+     Such strings may no longer be up-to-date and have a so-called "fuzzy" translation.
-     Above each of these strings is a `, fuzzy` comment.
+     Fuzzy strings are marked with a `, fuzzy` comment above them.
-     Once you updated the translated string, make sure to remove the `, fuzzy` comment, otherwise the string will show up untranslated in the plug-in.
+     Once you update the translated string, make sure to remove the `, fuzzy` comment, otherwise the string will show up untranslated in the plug-in.

 OK, I have finished the translation.
 What next?